OfficeDev/OfficeAddinDevKit/README.md

 ### Create your add-in
 Use the Office Add-ins Development Kit for Visual Studio Code to set up your first add-in project.
 Create your Office add-in project using the following steps:

-* Ensure you've installed the Microsoft Office Add-ins Development Kit for Visual Studio Code.
+* Ensure you've installed the Office Add-ins Development Kit for Visual Studio Code.

 * Select the Office Add-ins Development Kit icon in the Visual Studio Code **Activity Bar** to open the extension.
 * Select **Create a New Add-in**.
 * In the drop down that opens, select an Office app that you want to build the add-in for.